Meet the Team, Patrons and Trustees

 Peter Goodship

-Peter is Consultant Chief Executive of Portsmouth Naval Base Property Trust (PNBPT) having established the charity in the late 1980s.
+Peter recently retired as Consultant Chief Executive of Portsmouth Naval Base Property Trust (PNBPT) having established the charity in the late 1980s, and currently chairs the Boards of the Hampshire Buildings Preservation Trust and the John Pounds Community Trust.
 The Trust has been responsible for the development of the Portsmouth Historic Dockyard and the regeneration of other historic estates formerly operated by the Ministry of Defence.
 A specialist in the re-use of historic estate Peter has advised several public and private sector organisations throughout Europe during a 30 year period.
 In 2012 Peter established a consultancy company which has undertaken projects in Muscat for the Royal Navy of Oman celebrating the maritime history of Oman, overseeing the restoration of the Royal Navy’s first purpose built hospital in Mahon, Menorca and advising the Welsh Government on the interpretation and operation of its built heritage and restructuring of Cadw.
-Throughout his life Peter has been involved in local community activity and currently chairs the Board of Trustees of the John Pounds Community Trust.
-Peter has three adult children and enjoys hill walking - in his youth a keen rugby and squash player which has taken its toll - now an overweight spectator!

 Jean-Marc Jefferson